What is Citation?

 How Do I Cite?

 A citation entry needs to include information that identifies the source you used, like the author, the title, and the year of publication, among some other elements.
 At the end of your paper, you will usually list citation entries for all of the sources you used.
 This list is called "works cited," "bibliography," or "references."
-In addition, within your paper, you will note each time you refer to a source, using an "in-text citation" or a footnote.
+In addition, within your paper, you will note each time you have referred to a source, using an "in-text citation" or a footnote.

 Why Are There Multiple Citation Styles?